 Fjällräven Trail Tights

 It really seems like the Fjällräven Abisko trekking tights for women are a newer model of the older Fjällräven trail tights.
 25 bucks cheaper, the trail tights look the same but lack the nifty features that make the trekking tights so unique.
-The trail tights don’t have the sturdy inlays on the knees and bottom to prevent damaging your hiking leggings.
-They also don’t have the adjustable cord in the waistband.
+The trail tights don’t have sturdy inlays on the knees and bottom to prevent damaging your hiking leggings.
+They also don’t have an adjustable cord in the waistband.
 For me it was crystal clear: I wanted the Absiko trekking tights.